confluentinc/mongodb-cflt-gcp-genai-quickstart/README.md

 ![HLA](./assets/quickstart_architecture.png)

-Architecture for handling document indexing and chatbot functionality using a combination of AWS services, Anthropic Claude, MongoDB Atlas and Confluent Cloud.
+Architecture for handling document indexing and chatbot functionality using a combination of GCP services, Gemini Vertex, MongoDB Atlas and Confluent Cloud.
 Below is a breakdown of the architecture and its components:

 ### Document Indexing

 This section focuses on ingesting and processing data for use in downstream applications like search and chatbots.

 1. **Data Sources:** Various data sources feed into the system.
 These could be structured or unstructured data streams.
-2. **Summarization:** Anthropic Claude is used to summarize data to extract meaningful information from documents.
+2. **Summarisation:** Google Gemini is used to summarise data, extracting meaningful information from documents.
-3. **Vectorization:** Embeddings are generated for the input data to convert textual information into high-dimensional numerical vectors.
+3. **Vectorisation:** Embeddings are generated for the input data to convert textual information into high-dimensional numerical vectors.
-4. **Sink Connector:** Processed data (both summarized content and embeddings) is output via a sink connector to MongoDB Atlas vector database.
+4. **Sink Connector:** Processed data (both summarised content and embeddings) is output via a sink connector to MongoDB Atlas vector database.

 ### Chatbot